Details of Gabby Petito's Utah fight with fiancé Brian Laundrie revealed in witness statement to police

 Christopher’s statement also reports that he "noticed another person had called this in."

-Laundrie is believed to have returned to his parents’ home in North Port, Fla., with the van on Sept.
+Laundrie is believed to have returned to his parents’ home in North Port, Florida, with the van on Sept.
 1, just days after Petito was last heard from.
 The FBI said Sunday that search teams found remains that are likely those of Petito near Grand Teton National Park in Wyoming.

 Federal and local law enforcement were searching for Laundrie in Florida Tuesday – a day after the FBI served search warrants on the home he shared with his parents and Petito in North Port.